annegl/anneglienke/README.md

         [Medium](https://anneglienke.medium.com/)

 Repository naming conventions:
-- `challenge`: prefix to identify non-confidential coding challenges I worked on
+- `challenge`: prefix to identify non-confidential coding challenges I worked on.
+I only post the ones that were approved but they're not necessarily from companies I've joined.
 - `101`: prefix to identify exploratory repos I created when learning something new
 - `DE`: Data Engineering
 - `DA`: Data Analysis